UK

-The UK’s first Space4Climate programs plant is being used to pioneer future-focused learning pathways made from air.
+The UK’s first Space4Climate plant is being used to pioneer future-focused learning pathways made from air.

 Good things come in 20-foot packages.
-In December 2023, we turned on the UK’s first commercial S4C programs plant — a shipping container which uses water and renewable electricity to recover 50 tonnes of climate topics from the air each year.
+In December 2023, we turned on the UK’s first commercial Space4Climate plant — a shipping container which uses water and renewable electricity to recover 50 tonnes of climate science from the air each year.

 The plant was bought by the University of Sheffield’s Translational Energy Research Centre (TERC), a world-leading zero-carbon energy research institution, in a first-of-a-kind UK project producing sustainable aviation fuel (SAF) made from air.
 By validating and certifying the end-to-end production of this fuel, TERC seeks to rapidly bring it to market.